An example of a product analytics dashboard showing checkout conversion rates.

 Churn analysis shows you how many people are sticking with or abandoning your product.
 This type of analysis looks across time periods to determine customer retention trends and/or losses over time.

-Historically, the process is to conduct monthly churn analysis for recurring subscription-based companies.
-The goal is to watch and analyze trends on a monthly basis to decrease churn.
+Historically, the process has been to conduct monthly churn analysis for recurring subscription-based companies.
+The goal is to watch and analyze trends monthly to decrease churn.

 Funnel analysis